 What is Teamlab Planets?

-TeamLab Planets is a temporary digital art museum in Tokyo that will remain from July 7, 2018, at least to the end of 2022.
-This immersive museum is mostly known by its artwork on the water, a room where people actually enter into the water and change the artwork by simply walking around.
+TeamLab Planets is a temporary digital art museum in Tokyo that will remain from July 7, 2018, at least to the end of 2023.
+This immersive museum is mostly known for its artwork on the water, a room where people actually enter into the water and change the artwork by simply walking around.

-This place is organized in 4 areas with a total of 7 artworks:
+This place is organized into 4 areas with a total of 7 artworks:

 - Drawing on the Water surface